Last Updated on November 2, 2021 by Danny

 The mixer is optimized to work with drums and is something that you cannot find in other mic kits.

 Coming to microphones, you get an SK1 mic for your kick drum.
-For everything else, from your snare and toms to your cymbals, you get two SOH2 overhead condenser mics.
+For everything else, from your snare and toms to your cymbals, you get two SOH2 overhead condenser mics (allowing your sound engineers to play with stereo overheads).
 All these channels plug into the three-channel drum mixer and work together.
 The mixer even has a headphone port that lets you listen to your audio.
 You can even record your songs with the mixer.

 This drum mic kit is quite popular.
 Many users have commended its balanced drum sound and clear recording.
 While you will need to do EQ, it’s just a little.

-The only issue we have with this kit is that the overhead mics can catch background noise as they are condenser mics.
+The only issue we have with this kit is that the overhead mics can catch unwanted noise as they are condenser mics.

-Overall, this is an easy-to-set-up mic kit that doesn’t cost a lot and has decent recording capability.
+Overall, this is an easy-to-set-up mic kit that doesn’t cost a lot and has decent recording capability that allows you to begin recording drums without much issues.
 Its biggest selling point is its mixer, as you simply cannot find it with other drum mic kits.

 Things to Consider when Choosing a Drum Mic Kit